Benito Mussolini: Path to defeat

-Dismissed and arrested
+Dismissal and arrest

 By 1943, Italy's military position had become untenable.
-Axis forces in North Africa were finally defeated in the Tunisia Campaign in early 1943.
-Italy suffered major setbacks on the Eastern Front as well.
-The Allied invasion of Sicily brought the war to the nation's very doorstep.
+Axis forces in North Africa were defeated in the Tunisian Campaign in early 1943.
+Italy suffered major setbacks on the Eastern Front and in the Allied invasion of Sicily.
 The Italian home front was also in bad shape as the Allied bombings were taking their toll.
-Factories all over Italy were brought to a virtual standstill because raw materials, such as coal and oil, were lacking.
-Additionally, there was a chronic shortage of food, and what food was available was being sold at nearly confiscatory prices.
+Factories all over Italy were brought to a virtual standstill because raw materials were lacking.
+There was a chronic shortage of food, and what food was available was being sold at nearly confiscatory prices.
 Mussolini's once-ubiquitous propaganda machine lost its grip on the people; a large number of Italians turned to Vatican Radio or Radio London for more accurate news coverage.
-Discontent came to a head in March 1943 with a wave of labor strikes in the industrial north—the first large-scale strikes since 1925.
+Discontent came to a head in March 1943 with a wave of labour strikes in the industrial north—the first large-scale strikes since 1925.
 Also in March, some of the major factories in Milan and Turin stopped production to secure evacuation allowances for workers' families.
-The German presence in Italy had sharply turned public opinion against Mussolini; for example, when the Allies invaded Sicily, the majority of the public there welcomed them as liberators.
+The German presence in Italy had sharply turned public opinion against Mussolini; when the Allies invaded Sicily, the majority of the public there welcomed them as liberators.

 Mussolini feared that with Allied victory in North Africa, Allied armies would come across the Mediterranean and attack Italy.
 In April 1943, as the Allies closed into Tunisia, Mussolini had urged Hitler to make a separate peace with the USSR and send German troops to the west to guard against an expected Allied invasion of Italy.
 The Allies landed in Sicily on 10 July 1943, and within a few days it was obvious the Italian army was on the brink of collapse.
 This led Hitler to summon Mussolini to a meeting in Feltre on 19 July 1943.
 By this time, Mussolini was so shaken from stress that he could no longer stand Hitler's boasting.
 His mood darkened further when that same day, the Allies bombed Rome—the first time that city had ever been the target of enemy bombing.
 It was obvious by this time that the war was lost, but Mussolini could not extricate himself from the German alliance.